210. The Portrait Project: A Portrait of Asian Americans in the Law

 This session will present findings from a first-of-its-kind comprehensive study on the past, present, and future of Asian Americans in the legal profession.
 Over the past three decades, Asian Americans have been the fastest-growing group in the legal profession.
 Asian American enrollment in law school has more than quadrupled since the mid-1980s, and today there are nearly 50,000 lawyers who are Asian American, a 250% increase since the year 2000.
 Within the span of a generation, Asian Americans have become a visible presence in all sectors of the legal profession.
 Yet there has never been a systematic study of the career paths of Asian Americans in the law.
 The Portrait Project is the first such effort.
 The Portrait Project, comprised of data collection and analysis, focus groups conducted at the 2015 NAPABA Convention, and a novel survey administered in the spring of 2016, document the remarkable progress of Asian Americans in the legal profession over the past 30 years, and they illuminate the sectors and positions where Asian Americans remain under-represented, possible barriers to advancement and promotion, and familial, societal, and cultural influences that shape the career paths of Asian American lawyers.
 These findings will provide an empirical grounding for broader conversation within and beyond the Asian American community about the unique challenges and opportunities we face in the legal profession and possible directions for reform.
 Funding for the Portrait Project has been generously provided by NAPABA, the NAPABA Law Foundation, Yale Law School, the Minority Corporate Counsel Association, and several individual donors.

+No CLE credit will be provided for this panel.
 Click here for this panel's reading materials.

 Judge Edward Chen